 Are there any plant-powered snacks that come to mind?
 If not, don't worry.
 Remember that you can use the ZOE app to help you discover the best snacks for you!
 The explore function allows you to find foods or meals that score well for your biology, just work through each of the lists from top to bottom to find the best foods for you.

-- Go into your ZOE Insights app and select the 'Snacks' category under 'By food'.
-Pick out 5 new plant-based snacks that score well for you and add them to your favorites list ❤️.
+Go into your ZOE app and select the 'Snacks' category under 'By food.'
+Pick out five new plant-based snacks that score well for you and add them to your favorites list ❤️.

-- Next, select the 'Snacks' category under 'By meal'.
-Pick out 5 new plant-based snacks that score well for you and add them to your favorites list ❤️.
+Next, select the 'Snacks' category under 'By meal.'
+Pick out five new plant-based snacks that score well for you and add them to your favorites list ❤️.

 Finally, add more bugs!